JuliaAnimators/Javis.jl/docs/src/howto.md

 ## How can I let an object move along a path?

 In this case we need to create a list of points (a path) that the object can follow.
-This can be simple object like a `star` or a `circle` or just a list of points.
+This can be simple object like a `star` or just a list of points.

 An action can look like this: